- Who This Guide is For

 Who This Guide is For

-This buyer’s guide is for farmers and agriculture service professionals who are contemplating using unmanned aerial vehicles to monitor the health of crops and livestock.
+This ag drone buyer’s guide is for farmers and agriculture service professionals who are contemplating using unmanned aerial vehicles to monitor the health of crops and livestock.

-It covers everything you need to know, including the leading drones used for precision ag; popular imaging software packages & services; a short list of UAV surveyors; and the latest FAA regulations governing use of drones in agriculture.
+It covers everything you need to know, including the leading drones used for precision agriculture; popular imaging software packages & services; a short list of UAV surveyors; and the latest FAA regulations governing use of drones in agriculture.

 - If you are interested in flying your own fixed wing or multi-rotor agriculture drone, then this guide will tell you everything you need to know to select and buy the right UAV for your needs.

 - If you plan to hire a third party to survey crops for you, then this guide will make you a smarter buyer.

 - the most popular ag drones selling today (fixed wing and multi rotor)